Home How-to 40+ Mac settings you should change right now (2024 updated)

 Adjust behavior of keyboard

-16. Add widgets to Notification Center
+16. Add widgets to the Notification Center

 Widgets are glanceable snippets of information from your apps that keep you updated without opening the app.
 On Mac, these stay in the Notification Center.